-Calum Campbell joined NHS Lanarkshire in January 2015.
-Prior to this Calum was Chief Executive at NHS Borders.
+Calum Campbell joined NHS Lanarkshire in January 2015 from NHS Borders.

 Calum was educated at the University of Paisley where he gained a BA Honours degree in Health Studies and at Glasgow Caledonian University where he received an MBA.
-He started working with the NHS in Scotland in 1984, initially as a nurse, and then Health Visitor before moving into general management.
+He started working with the NHS in 1984, initially as a nurse, and then health visitor before moving into general management.

 Calum was appointed Chief Executive at NHS Borders in 2010.
-His previous posts include Acting Chief Executive at ABM University NHS Trust, Acting Chief Executive with Swansea NHS Trust, and Assistant Chief Executive at ABM.
+His previous posts include Assistant Chief Executive at ABM University NHS Trust, Acting Chief Executive with Swansea NHS Trust, and Acting Chief Executive at ABM.

 Mrs Laura Ace, Director of Finance